gtatters/ThermImageJ/Readme.md

     -   set min equal to the lowest temperature desired on the lookup table scale
     -   set max equal to the highest temperature deisred on the lookup table scale
 -   Add Calibration bar <img src='./images/CalBar.png'>
-    -   makes use of the built-in Analyze-Tools-Calibration Bar
+    -   short-cut to ImageJ's built-in Analyze-&gt;Tools-&gt;Calibration Bar
+    -   creates a duplicate image first
     -   use this after temperature conversion of image

 ### Direct Import of Raw Data